Here's the list of upcoming road races for the first half of the season. Slim pickings for the second half, so plan your RR fixes now.

 In my completely biased ranking opinion:

-(1) Ste Genevieve is the hardest RR in the midwest, course has been emasculated somewhat this year.
-Missourians don't like climbing.
+(1) Ste Genevieve is by far the best and hardest RR in the midwest.

 O'Fallon is very well organised, lots of corners but requires the racers to actually race for it to be any good.